Mohamed-Elbohy1/Dog-Breed-Classifier/README.md

                                            (nb_samples,224,224,3).

 Here, `nb_samples` is the number of samples, or number of images, in the supplied array of image paths.
 It is best to think of `nb_samples` as the number of 3D tensors (where each 3D tensor corresponds to a different image) in your dataset!

+#### Human Detector Performance

+To detect human faces in images, I utilised OpenCV's implementation of Haar feature-based cascade classifiers.

+- A human face is spotted in 100.0 percent of the first 100 photos in human_files.
+- A human face is spotted in 11.0 percent of the first 100 photos in dog_files.

+#### Dog Detector Performance

 To detect dogs in photos, I used a pre-trained ResNet-50 model.